The current eMTB landscape

 This chart presents a state-by-state breakdown of eMTB policies, allowances and links to more information.

 U.S. Forest Service Guidance on "Electric Bikes and Trail Management"

 As of 2016, the USFS classifies eMTBs as motorized vehicles.
 They are only allowed on roads and trails open to motor vehicles and/or motorcycles, with possible local exceptions if they are based on existing rules and go through the appropriate public and environmental processes for altering access to trails.

 Bureau of Land Management guidance on "Electric Powered Bicycles on Public Lands"

-As of 2015, the BLM classifies eMTBs as motorized vehicles.
-This document specifically states that the BLM manages eMTB access in the same way that the USFS does.
+As of 2015, prior to the August 2019 executive order from the Department of the Interior, the BLM classified eMTBs as motorized vehicles.
+This document specifically states that the BLM managed eMTB access in the same way that the USFS does.